International Students Only

 - For all foreign academic work we strongly recommend that you submit a professional credential evaluation from one of our recommended resources:

 - English Proficiency Johns Hopkins University requires graduate students to have adequate English proficiency for their course of study.
 Graduate students must be able to read, speak, and write English fluently upon their arrival at the University.
 Successful study demands the understanding oral lectures and taking comprehensive notes during lectures.
 Applicants whose native language is not English must submit proof of their proficiency in English before they can be offered admissions and before a visa certificate can be issued.
 Johns Hopkins prefers an IELTS Academic Band Score equal to 7, or a minimum score of 600 (paper-based), 250 (computer-based), and 100 (internet-based) on the Test of English as a Foreign Language (TOEFL).
 Results should be sent directly to the Graduate Affairs and Admissions Office by either the IELTS Global Recognition System or the Educational Testing Service (ETS) which administers TOEFL.
 Scores sent by applicants are not acceptable.
 International English Language Testing System (IELTS) The IELTS examination is offered jointly by University of Cambridge ESOL Examinations (Cambridge ESOL), The British Council and IDP: IELTS Australia.
 Information about the IELTS, its test centers and times are found at www.ielts.org.
 IELTS Institution Name: Johns Hopkins University, Krieger School of Arts and Sciences, Whiting School of Engineering Country: USA.
 Applicant should contact the test center where they took the test directly and request that test scores be sent electronically using the IELTS system.
 All IELTS test centers worldwide are able to send scores electronically.Test of English as Foreign language (TOEFL) International applicants must submit an original TOEFL score (not a student or photocopy).
-Visiting students who cannot obtain a TOEFL bulletin and registration form locally should write well in advance of their intended test date to: TOEFL Services, Educational Testing Service, P.O.
+Visiting graduate students and visiting graduate scholars who cannot obtain a TOEFL bulletin and registration form locally should write well in advance of their intended test date to: TOEFL Services, Educational Testing Service, P.O.
 Box 6151, Princeton, New Jersey 08541-6151, U.S.A.
 Applications for taking the examination must be received in Princeton, New Jersey, at least four weeks prior to the date on which the test is given.
 For more up-to-date information, applicants should visit the TOEFL Web site at www.ets.org/toefl/ TOEFL Institution Code: 5332.
 Conditions for a waiver of this requirement can be found here.
+You are able to request English proficiency test waiver within the application.